CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/CPbeginner_Segmentation.md

 - You can open and examine any image by double clicking on them
 - 🔴 **TO DO.** Open an image and familiarize yourself with the tools in the image toolbar: <img src="./TutorialImages/ImageToolbar.png" width="220">

-  > **TIP** you can manually adjust birghtness and contrast in the image display by right-clicking on it and going to `'Adjust Contrast'`
+  > **TIP** you can manually adjust brightness and contrast in the image display by right-clicking on it and going to `'Adjust Contrast'`

 -------------------------------------------------------------------------------------------------------------------------
 ###  **3. [OPTIONAL STEP] Set up the input modules (10min)**

-  > *You can skip this step is you prefer, it will not affect the rest of the pipeline, as these modules have been properly set up in the starting pipeline.*
+  > *You can skip this step ig you prefer, it will not affect the rest of the pipeline, as these modules have been properly set up in the starting pipeline.*

 The four input modules (**Images**, **Metadata**, **NamesAndTypes**, and **Groups**) are crucial for any CellProfiler pipeline because they define how images are loaded and organized.